 |Biax PET (oriented polyester)||1.0 - 1.3||16 - 20|

 |LDPE (low density polyethylene)||1.0 - 1.5||16 - 23|

 |EVOH* (ethylene vinyl alcohol)||1.4 - 8.0||22 - 124|

 |Table 9: Normalized WVTR values for common films|

 |*Dependent on ethylene content of the particular grade.|

-CAUTION: In order for film moisture barrier to contribute its full product protection value, package seal integrity must be satisfactory.
-Poor quality seals can negate a film's good barrier by allowing vapor transmission through channel leakers and imperfections.
+CAUTION: In order for a film’s moisture barrier to contribute its full product protection value, package seal integrity must be satisfactory; poor quality seals can negate a film's good barrier by allowing vapor transmission through channel leakers and imperfections.

 What affects the WVTR of OPP films

-The most obvious factor that impacts WVTR is thickness: if an OPP of the same product design is twice as thick as another, its WVTR will be half the value.
-This is so because WVTR is an inherent, bulk film property of OPP.
+The most obvious factor that impacts WVTR is thickness: if one OPP is twice as thick as another OPP with the same product design, the thicker film’s WVTR will be half the value of the thinner one; this is because WVTR is an inherent, bulk film property of OPP.

 It is common to find variation in the reported WVTR values for same-gauge OPP films produced or measured by different manufacturers.
 The primary factors causing these differences are: